|Nutrition Facts (per serving)|

 Make the Meat Filling

-In a large bowl, mix together ground meat, finely chopped onion, 1 teaspoon salt, pepper, and egg until well incorporated.
+In a large bowl, mix together ground meat, finely chopped onion, the salt, a few grinds of pepper, and the egg until well combined.

 Make the Dumplings

 Add the lemon juice to the raw grated potatoes so they don't turn brown.

 Place them in a fine-mesh cheesecloth or cotton dishtowel, and twist over a large bowl to get rid of the excess water.

 Pour off the water, reserving the potato starch at the bottom of the bowl.